pauldgayle/ibm-data-science-certificate/README.md

-# IBM Data Science Certificate Repository
+## IBM Data Science Certificate Repository

 Hello!
-My name is Paul Gayle, and this is the repository where all my data science certificate projects live :)
+My name is Paul Gayle, and this is the repository where all my projects towards my IBM Data Science Certificate